Individual & Family Counseling

 How much does it cost?

 We work with what you have.
-The Center accepts all insurance, including Medicare/Medicaid.
+The Center accepts most insurance, including Medicare/Medicaid.
 Discounted fees are offered if you have no insurance and/or limited means.
 You may also qualify for grant subsidies to cover all or a portion of fees and co-payments based on your income.
 The bottom line is this: Cost does not have to be a barrier to getting the care you need!
 Talk to us before making that decision.